ReactiveX/RxGo/README.md

 * [Map](http://reactivex.io/documentation/operators/map.html) — transform the items emitted by an Observable by applying a function to each item
 * Marshal - transform the items emitted by an Observable by applying a marshalling function to each item
 * [Scan](http://reactivex.io/documentation/operators/scan.html) — apply a function to each item emitted by an Observable, sequentially, and emit each successive value
-* Unmarshal - transform the items emitted by an Observable by applying a unmarshalling function to each item
+* Unmarshal - transform the items emitted by an Observable by applying an unmarshalling function to each item

 ### Filtering Observables
 * [Distinct/DistinctUntilChanged](http://reactivex.io/documentation/operators/distinct.html) — suppress duplicate items emitted by an Observable
 * [ElementAt](http://reactivex.io/documentation/operators/elementat.html) — emit only item n emitted by an Observable
 * [Filter](http://reactivex.io/documentation/operators/filter.html) — emit only those items from an Observable that pass a predicate test
-* [First/FirstOrDefault](http://reactivex.io/documentation/operators/first.html) — emit only the first item, or the first item that meets a condition, from an Observable
+* [First/FirstOrDefault](http://reactivex.io/documentation/operators/first.html) — emit only the first item or the first item that meets a condition, from an Observable
 * [IgnoreElements](http://reactivex.io/documentation/operators/ignoreelements.html) — do not emit any items from an Observable but mirror its termination notification
 * [Last/LastOrDefault](http://reactivex.io/documentation/operators/last.html) — emit only the last item emitted by an Observable
 * [Sample](http://reactivex.io/documentation/operators/sample.html) — emit the most recent item emitted by an Observable within periodic time intervals